framefrok/nimorphy/README.md

 morph.close()
 ```

-This is particularly useful for procedural text generation, games, RPG systems, bots, interfaces, and other applications where text is generated dynamically.
+This is especially useful for procedural text generation, games, RPG systems, bots, interfaces, and other applications where Russian text is generated dynamically.

-## Unknown words
+---

-A dictionary can never contain every future word.
+## 🧠 Unknown words

-For words that are not found directly, `nimorphy` can fall back to a heuristic predictor.
+A dictionary cannot contain every future word.
+When a word is not found directly, `nimorphy` can fall back to a heuristic predictor.

 For example: